 Prevention of Young Suicide.
 Confidential support and advice for children and young people under the age of 35 who are experiencing thoughts of suicide, and anyone worried about a young person.

 Telephone 08000684141/ Website details www.papyrus-uk.org

 Provides information on a range of topics including: types of mental health problems/where to get help/medication and alternative treatments/advocacy.

-The Lantern Initiative is a Muslim run community initiative currently based in Peterborough, Cambridgeshire.
-The organisation is run solely by volunteers in their spare time.
+The Lantern Initiative is a Muslim run Community Interest organisation currently based in Peterborough, Cambridgeshire.
+The organisation is run mainly by volunteers in their spare time.
 Our aims and objectives are to educate and raise awareness of mental health issues in the Muslim community, to help break down some of the associated stigma and to empower communities in seeking and accessing help.
 We fulfil our aims by giving Muslims more platforms to openly discuss mental health, therefore making it less of a taboo subject.
-We work alongside several charities and UK mental health organisations, as well as teaming up regularly with award winning psychotherapists such as Wajeeha Amin and Myira Khan.
+We work alongside several charities and UK mental health organisations on various projects aimed at the Muslim community.